Saurabhf/IPL-GPT/README.md

 # IPL-GPT 2024
-This repository contains a notebook for Retrieval-Augmented Generation (RAG) model using Azure and Azure OpenAI, with Pinecone for embedding storage.
-The model processes data from the IPL 2024 qualifier rounds and the final match, integrating advanced retrieval and generation capabilities to provide contextual insights.
+This repository features an end-to-end notebook showcasing a Retrieval-Augmented Generation (RAG) model using Azure and Azure OpenAI, alongside Pinecone for efficient embedding storage.
+The model leverages data from the IPL 2024 qualifier rounds and final match, integrating advanced retrieval and generation capabilities to offer contextual insights.

+Key Features:

-- **Azure Services:** Utilizes Azure for deployment and Azure OpenAI for natural language generation.
+Azure Configuration: Deployed on Azure with Azure OpenAI for natural language generation.
-- **Pinecone Vector DB:** Stores embeddings for efficient and scalable retrieval.
+Pinecone Vector DB: Utilizes Pinecone for storing embeddings, ensuring efficient and scalable retrieval.
-- **Cricket Data:** Focused on IPL 2024 qualifiers and final match statistics.
+Cricket Data: Focuses on IPL 2024 qualifier and final match statistics.
+Evaluation:

-The model was evaluated using the Rouge metric to assess the generated responses.
-The RougeL score for the generated responses is 0.60.
+The model's performance was evaluated using the Rouge metric, achieving a RougeL score of 0.60 for generated responses.

+Notebook Content:

+Azure configuration setup
+Pinecone vector DB configuration
+Retrieval and generation implementation
+Evaluation using Rouge metric
+This notebook provides a straightforward and comprehensive approach to deploying and evaluating a RAG model for IPL 2024 data.